Pencil, pen or both? What to use in the Leaving Cert maths exam! [UPDATED 8th June 2019]

 We participated in further online discussions with Irish maths teachers regarding the pen or pencil issue, and it emerged that some teachers had received updated advice via email from the SEC.

 We contacted the SEC again and we received the following advice on 10th May 2019: “Candidates can use pencil for completing the Leaving Certificate Maths exams this year.”
-This is in line with the email advice received by other teachers.
+This was in line with the email advice received by other teachers.
+It implied pencil could be used throughout the LC exam.

-Note that the “General Instructions for Superintendents” also states: “It is not up to you to stop any candidate from writing in pencil if they decide to do so”, so if an exam superintendent challenges you about using a pencil in your exam, please refer them to their instructions document, specifically page 16 on the 2019 version.
+Note that the “General Instructions for Superintendents” also states: “It is not up to you to stop any candidate from writing in pencil if they decide to do so”, so in the unlikely event that an exam superintendent challenges you about using a pencil in your exam, please refer them to their own instructions document, or to the instructions on page 3 of the exam paper itself.

 If you have any questions about this, please get in touch with us at any time.